 Resilience, Leadership and Me will provide practitioners the opportunity to develop their understanding and application of leadership in learning organisations, working with stakeholders, advocacy for learning, planning and managing for learning and your personal career journey.

 Participants will share skills and explore the principles of resilience and leadership for heritage learning, helping to put your learning it into practice in a meaningful way.
 Who is it for?
 We’re all leaders and this programme puts leadership in the context of heritage learning and organisational behaviours.

-This course is aimed at learning professionals at any stage in their career.
-It is most suited to those looking to improve or build upon their practice as leaders within heritage learning.
+This course is aimed at learning professionals at any stage in their career, and not just those in a specific ‘leadership role’.
+It is most suited to those looking to improve or build upon their practice as leaders and advocates within heritage learning.
 At a time of huge change within our sector, everyone has a part to play in leading the future of heritage learning.